MidnightDreamerX17/skill20/Skills/Sorcery.md

 # Sorcery (CHA)

 Sorcery allows a character to change one of their memorized spells in the middle of combat (as well as at any other time).
 The character makes a Sorcery check, with the difficulty being determined by the spell circle that is being changed.
-Sorcery is instantaneous, and spellcasting can begin in the same action.
+A single act of Sorcery is instantaneous, and spellcasting can begin in the same action.
 Sorcery cannot be used to add spells to empty memorization slots.
+Multiple acts of Sorcery in one instant are not possible.

+If changing Cleric or Druid spells, the character must be permitted to memorize that spell by their patron powers.
+If changing Illusionist or Wizard memorized spells, the character must have that spell in their spellbook or a corresponding *book of one spell*.

 | Circle | Difficulty |
 | ---    | --- |